futel/dialplan-functions/doc/DEPLOY.md

 # Deploy and development docs

 We use dev, stage, and prod instances.
+We will document stage here.

 The instance type is determined by the domain and related attributes configured for it.
 The Twilio Programmable Voice components are pointed at URLs on the domain.
 An instance can be deleted when the relevant Twilio components don't point to it.